The Genomic Epidemiology Branch in NCI’s Epidemiology and Genomics Research Program supports research on a wide range of areas including:

 The Forum presents educational programs and occasional deliberative sessions focused on specific ethical, legal and social issues involving cancer research.

 Sequencing Strategies for Population and Cancer Epidemiology Studies (SeqSPACE)

-Providing opportunities for grantees and individuals to share lessons learned and practical information regarding the application of next generation sequencing to cancer epidemiology studies.
+This webinar series provides opportunities for grantees and individuals to share lessons learned and practical information regarding the application of next generation sequencing to cancer epidemiology studies.